spatialos/UnrealGDK/docs/setup-and-installing.md

     1. In File Explorer, navigate to the root directory of the Unreal GDK Starter Project repository, and then to the **Game** directory within it.
     1. Right-click **StarterProject.uproject** and select **Switch Unreal Engine version**.
     1. Select the path to the Unreal Engine fork you cloned earlier.
-1. Open **StarterProject.sln** in Visual Studio and make sure it’s set as your StartUp Project.
+1. Open **StarterProject.sln** in Visual Studio.
+In the Solution Explorer window, right-click on *StarterProject* and select *Set as StartUp Project* (optional).
-1. Build the project.
+1. In the Solution Explorer window, right-click on *StarterProject* and select “Build.
 1. Open **StarterProject.uproject** in the Unreal Editor and click [**Codegen**](content/interop.md) to generate [type bindings](content/glossary.md#type-bindings).
 1. Close the Unreal Editor and build the project again in Visual Studio.
 1. In File Explorer, navigate to the root directory of the Unreal GDK Starter Project repository, then to **`\Game\Scripts`**, and run **`BuildWorkerConfig.bat`**.